edgarsr/agentdock/README.md

 - Live token quota and context usage are shown directly in the chat input while prompting, for agents that support it.
   For Claude Code and Codex, quota data is fetched using the OAuth credentials.
 - Voice input for prompts (Windows only).
-- Conversations can be continued in the IDE terminal when CLI mode is a better fit.
+- Chats can be continued in the IDE terminal when CLI mode is a better fit.
-- Conversation history supports opening, renaming, deleting, and bulk deletion.
+- Chat history supports opening, renaming, deleting, and bulk deletion.
 - AI agents can be switched within the same chat while preserving the session context.
 - MCP server configuration for additional agent tools and external resources.
 - Reusable prompts can be saved in the prompt library and inserted into chat when needed.